CLTAD/Replace-Uploaded-Images/replace-uploaded-images/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.3 =
+* Fixed a bug where the wrong upload folder was chosen when trying to resize

 = 0.2 =
 * Add multisite compatibility.